ArjunMishra1/AgriGuru/README.md

-# AgriGuru – Crop Recommendation System
+# AgriTech – Crop Recommendation System

-AgriGuru is an intelligent crop recommendation system that assists farmers in making informed crop selection decisions.
+AgriTech is an intelligent crop recommendation system that assists farmers in making informed crop selection decisions.
 The system uses a **Machine Learning model (Random Forest)** trained on soil and environmental parameters to recommend the most suitable crop to grow.

 ---